-If an investee company ceases to carry on its business within three years of an investment, this could prejudice its qualifying status under the SEIS.
+If an investee company ceases to carry on its business within three years of an investment, this could prejudice its qualifying status under the EIS.
 The situation will be closely monitored with a view to preserving the investee company's qualifying status but this cannot be guaranteed.
 Where investee companies enter into administration or liquidation within three years of an investment for genuine commercial reasons, this should not affect tax reliefs received.

-Failure to meet SEIS qualifying requirements
+Failure to meet EIS qualifying requirements

-A failure to meet the qualifying requirements for the SEIS could result in:
+A failure to meet the qualifying requirements for the EIS could result in the loss of some or all of the available reliefs in relation to that investment.